-The Modern option will display any selected options within a shadowed box, and also add a green and white checkmark to the center of this box.
+The Modern option will display any selected options within a shadowed box, and also add a green and white checkmark to the center of the selected option.

 The Classic option will simply add a thick, dark grey border around any selected options.

-The None option will not add any special styling.
-Instead, regular checkboxes or radio buttons will be displayed next to the text for each option.
+If you’d prefer to not add any special styling, select the None option.
+This option will display regular checkboxes or radio buttons next to the text for each option.

 For any field where image choices are allowed, you’ll have several layout options.
 This will determine how many columns are used to display the choices within this field.

-Choice Layout options include One Column, Two Columns, Three Columns, or Inline.
+The Choice Layout options include One Column, Two Columns, Three Columns, and Inline.

-By default, the Inline option will be selected when Add image choices is selected.
-This will automatically place as many choices as possible on each row.
+By default, the Inline option will be selected when the Add image choices option is enabled.
+This will automatically place as many choices as possible within each row.

 Note: In most cases, we recommend keeping the default Inline choice layout for image choice fields.
-This will allow the layout to automatically adapt for various screen sizes.
+This will allow the layout to automatically adapt to various screen sizes.

 That’s it!
-You can now add images to any Checkboxes, Multiple Choice, or Multiple Items field in your forms.
-If you used a Multiple Items field and plan to accept payments, don’t forget to set up an integration with Stripe, PayPal, or Authorize.Net.
+You can now add images to any Multiple Choice, Checkboxes, Multiple Items, and Checkbox Items fields in your forms.
+If you used a Multiple Items field and plan to accept payments, don’t forget to set up an integration with Stripe, PayPal, Authorize.Net, or Square.